felixlopz/hubrise-test-task/content/apps/orderline/en/troubleshooting.md

   description: Instructions on how resolve issues on OrderLine.
 ---

-No repetitive support queries on OrderLine have been recorded to this day.
+No recurrent support queries on OrderLine have been recorded to this day.

 [comment]: # (Phone goes on savigs more & no notifications received)